borilla/react-context-form/README.md

 ### Data structure is derived from component heirarchy

-The data structure provided by the form is derived from the structure of descendent form components, eg a structure such as
+The data structure provided by the form is derived from the tree structure of form components, eg a structure such as

 ```html
   <Section name="person" />